 - Spanner in the Works: Nyarlathotep maneuvered him into becoming Al's master in an attempt to break the stalemate between Hadou and Master Therion.
 He ended up becoming War God Demonbane's pilot and fighting so evenly against War God Liber Legis that an eternal stalemate broke out between them, neither able to defeat the other.

 - Younger Than He Looks: Though he looks in his twenties, he's actually only about ten years old, which explains some of his behavior.
 Nyarlathotep aged him up when he made a pact with it to become Al Azif's master.

-An evil sorceror and leader of the sorcery cult known as the "Dawn of Darkness".
+An evil sorcerer and leader of the sorcery cult known as the "Dawn of Darkness".
 His goal is summon the ancient Great Old One Zs-A-Wia, who slumbers beneath the Amazon Basin, and he leads the tribe of lizard-men who worship said Great Old One.
-He is also the sorceror responsible for the death of Azrad's family.
-His grimoire is The Prayer Book of Blood
+He is also the sorcerer responsible for the death of Azrad's family.
+His grimoire is The Prayer Book of Blood.

 - Adventurer Archaeologist: This is how he presents himself to the general public, and how he got funding to go into the Amazon wilderness in the first place.

-- Evil Sorceror: An adherent of a Great Old One associated with death and pestilence.
+- Evil Sorcerer: An adherent of a Great Old One associated with death and pestilence.
 Leader of the "Dawn of Darkness".
 Definitely not a good guy.